ten-protocol/go-ten/design/Upgrade_Design.md

 ### Backup key
-We will move to the safe mode described above and, ideally to a multi-software, multi-manufacturer setup, which will further, reduce the chance of the same error happening everywhere.
+We will move to the safe mode described above and, ideally to a multi-software, multi-manufacturer setup, which will further reduce the chance of the same error happening everywhere.

+### Joining the network

+There will be mechanisms in place to prevent users from starting a non-current version of an Obscuro Node.
+These mechanisms are necessary to prevent exploiting of already fixed privacy vulnerabilities.

+This means that a node joining the network must do so with the latest version which must contain all the compatibility modes to execute transactions from genesis.

+It should be possible to request an encrypted database dump (checkpoint) from another node to speed up bootstrapping.